-Univ.
-Prof. Sophie Parragh, PhD.
+Univ.-Prof.in Sophie Parragh, PhD.

 Sophie N. Parragh received her PhD from the University of Vienna in 2009 and completed her post-doctoral qualifications (Habilitation) in 2016.
 She was a visiting researcher at the CIRRELT in Montreal, and a post-doc fellow at the IBM Center for Advanced Studies in Porto.
 She is the recipient of the Hertha Firnberg Postdoc Fellowship (funded by the Austrian Science Fund (FWF)) at the University of Vienna, and was a visiting professor at the Vienna University of Economics and Business (WU Wien).
 She has been involved in several applied and fundamental research projects in OR in health care, field staff routing and scheduling, and multi-objective combinatorial optimization (both as project leader and project collaborator).
 In March 2017, she was appointed full professor at the Johannes Kepler University Linz.

 a.
-Univ.
-Prof. Dr. Robert M. Bauer
+Univ.-Prof. Dr. Robert M. Bauer

 Since 1990 Robert Bauer has been working at the Institute for Organization at Johannes Kepler University in business research and teaching.
 1998-1999 and 2004-2006 he was visiting professor at the Rotman School of Management of the University of Toronto.
 His research areas are innovation (creative processes, operational innovation management, design thinking, regional innovation ecosystems) and digital platforms and crowds (digital platforms as a new organizational form, platform-based, digital crowds, management of digital transformations).

 His research results are presented at leading international conferences and are published in renowned journals in German-speaking and North American countries.
 He is a keynote speaker and advises top management in Europe, North America and China.